samkivioja/JC-Airlines/README.md

 # JC Airlines - Flight Booking System

-Welcome to **JC Airlines**, a flight booking web application that allows users to search for flights, view details, and proceed with booking in a structured and intuitive manner.
+Welcome to **JC Airlines**, a proof of concept flight booking web application that allows users to search for flights, view details, and proceed with booking in a structured and intuitive manner.

 ---